 Finally, outpatient treatment provides ongoing support for those who are ready to begin returning to their daily routines and responsibilities.
 This level of care involves group and individual therapy.

 Dual Diagnosis and Heroin Addiction Rehab Programs

-Battling heroin addiction has many uncomfortable challenges.
-Unfortunately, those challenges are compounded when a person also has an undiagnosed mental illness.
+Battling heroin addiction involves a number of challenges.
+Unfortunately, those challenges are compounded when a person also has an undiagnosed mental health condition.
 Therefore, treating heroin addiction successfully must include dual diagnosis treatments.

 Dual diagnosis occurs when a person has both an addiction and a mental health issue.
 Treating one without the other can lead to setbacks.